+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 The Real Madrid forward was exceptional for Morocco in their home AFCON earlier this year.
 He scored five goals in seven games, winning the competition’s Golden Boot.
 Diaz became the first player in history to score in his first five appearances at the competition.

-He did miss a penalty in that final.
-However, he is currently being underestimated by bookmakers and could show his class in group matches against Scotland and Haiti.
-That makes him a value pick if the Atlas Lions go far in North America.
+He is currently being underestimated by bookmakers, having already assisted against both Brazil and Scotland.
+That makes him a value Golden Ball pick if the Atlas Lions go far in North America.

 Strategy tips for betting on World Cup 2026 best player markets